April 7, 2026 · SRP Election Results

 Section 04 - The Contrast

 Two slates.
 Two funding sources.
+You decide.

-• Backed by Arizonans for Responsible Growth (corporate-funded PAC)
+• Backed by Arizonans for Responsible Growth (corporate-funded PAC) - running an at-large operation across the entire SRP board

 • Attack site: srpelectionalert.com